tpham393/EC601_MiniProject1/README.md

 .......blah........
 Based on the output of the OpenWeatherMap module, the main program uses a set of if-statements/switch statement to make a rudimentary "prediction" of the categorical label of the overall sentiment analysis.

+## Testing

+## Lessons Learned
+### What you liked doing?
+- learning how to use Twitter and Google APIs
+- researching additional opensource software/tools to help us develop our product
+- implementing process of developing software/product from start to finish
+- how organized our timeline/sprints were
+- good communication between teammates

+### What you could have done better?
+- planned more realistically for the allotted timeframe and team's combined skillset(i.e. had too many ambitious goals that were not realized)
+- allocated more time to realize some other goals, e.g. develop a user interface, integrate a database into the architecture

+### What you will avoid in the future?
+- researching too many options (i.e. looked at every Python library for Twitter API); should just research a smaller group and decide from there

+## Backlog
+- database integration to store historical data (weather, tweets, and sentiment score & magnitude)
+- incorporate ML to predict the overall sentiment category label based on training of historical data
+- user interface
+- display data analysis of historical data, i.e. via graph, overlay weather and sentiment trends